 - Attic Leaks – when your gutters are installed, they are attached to the fascia board under your roof.
 If there are any cracks or holes in your roof or adjoining attic, water from your gutters could leak inside the attic.
 This can damage anything you have stored there and lead to excessive humidity and mold growth on various materials, including insulation

 - Foundation Damage – leaking water from your gutters can cause problems with your home’s foundation.
 Whether it’s just dripping water or an overflow of precipitation, leaking water from your gutters is absorbed by the soil surrounding your foundation.
 Depending on the region of Georgia you live in, this could lead to eroded soil, expansive clay soil, or puddles around the foundation walls.
 This leads to various foundation issues such as wall cracks, leaks, bowing, heaving floors, and sticking windows and doors.

 - Basement Leaks and Flooding – water leaking from your gutters can cause problems in your basement as well.
 Hydrostatic pressure created by water in the soil generally leads to basement wall damage, including water stains, efflorescence, puddles, and mold growth.

 Frequently Asked Questions – Gutter Leaks

-Ensuring your gutters are correctly flowing will save you money in the long run, but what is the best way to check for gutter leaks?
-Read below.
+Ensuring your gutters are correctly flowing will save you money in the long run.
+Finding a leak in your gutter involves the following steps:

 AquaGuard Gutter Professionals Solve Gutter Leaks